-The City of Madison has four drop-off sites for used motor oil that are managed by City Engineering.
-These public sites are always open.
-You must empty your oil into a tank on site.
+The City of Madison has three drop-off sites for used motor oil and used oil filters that are managed by the Engineering Division.
+These public sites are always open, unless otherwise closed for testing.
+You must empty your oil into a tank and dispose of used oil filters in the labeled receptacles on site.

 Used motor oil can be re-refined into base stock for lubricating oil and other uses.
 However, oil that is contaminated with PCBs is considered hazardous waste and can only be accepted by hazardous waste contractors.
 The City works with Future Environmental, of Madison, Wis., to test the oil at the site every two weeks to make sure PCBs are not in the recycled oil.
 This means the sites are locked out for a temporary amount of time while testing for PCBs is done.

-While the sites are open 24/7, the time it takes to test the oil requires the temporary lock out while the tests are run.
+While the sites are usually open everyday around the clock, the time it takes to test the oil requires a temporary lock out while the tests are run.
 In this process, the tanks are locked out for approximately 28 hours.
 Once the results from the lab are back in, the tank is pumped empty, and the lock is removed.
 Tanks are locked out once every two weeks, typically from Thursday at 10 a.m. until Friday at 2 p.m.